eidosmontreal/unreal-vdb/HELPME.md

 #### Can I only render VDBs using the Movie Render Queue (MRQ) ?

-You can use the *r.Vdb.DebugMode* console variable (default value is 0) to render only VDBs radiance/rgb (*r.Vdb.DebugMode 1*) or VDBs alpha (*r.Vdb.DebugMode 2*).
+The plugin comes with two post-processing materials *MovieRenderQueue_VdbColor* and *MovieRenderQueue_VdbAlpha* that can be used as custom render passes with the Movie Render Queue (MRQ).

-You can setup your Movie Render Queue options to add this console variable.
-I haven't implemented custom render passes or any other Unreal equivalents.
+For quick display checks / debug I recommend using the *r.Vdb.DebugMode* console variable (default value is 0) to render only VDBs radiance/rgb (*r.Vdb.DebugMode 1*) or VDBs alpha (*r.Vdb.DebugMode 2*).

 #### What is the difference between VdbMaterial and VdbPrincipled ?